ibexa/documentation-developer/docs/guide/recommendation.md

 ## Incremental content export

 Every time an editor creates, updates or deletes content in the backoffice (1), a notification is sent to https://admin.yoochoose.net that a content change happened (2).
-Another component of the recommendation engine is notified (3), will eventually fetch the affected content (4) and updates it internally (5).
+Another component of the recommendation engine is notified (3).
+It will eventually fetch the affected content (4) and update it internally (5).

 ![](img/recommendation_incrementalcontentexport.png)